 The situation isn't perfect; minorities in Myanmar are still under fire, and cronies with military connections still control many tourism-related businesses.
 But more small- and medium-scale tourism businesses and growing grassroots presence in the local travel business means that a trip through the country is no longer an ethical no-no.

 The following itinerary represents a two-week trip that starts at Yangon in Myanmar's far south, proceeds by bus to the temple town of Bagan, then hops by air to the hill town of Pindaya before going by car and boat to Inle Lake, before another long bus ride to the former royal capital of Mandalay, your last stop before flying out.
-This itinerary was personally created and undertaken by this writer, who is happy to answer any questions about it on our official Facebook page.

 We'll go over a few tips for first-time travelers in the next slide, before starting our journey.